 6.2.11 Leg support should be of 400 mm (height) × 500 mm (width)/ 250 mm (bottom).

-NOTE: The above dimensions are only for guidance.
-Other dimensions as agreed between manufacturer and purchaser are also permitted, subject to compliance to other requirements of this Standard.
+NOTE — The above dimensions are only for guidance.
+Other dimensions as agreed between manufacturer and purchaser are also permitted, subject to compliance to other requirements of this standard.

-6.3 Tolerances on dimensions shall be ± 10% on declared values.
+6.3 Tolerances on dimensions shall be ± 10 percent on declared values.

 TESTS